Luciana Padua Analytics Translator

 Translators must be experts in both their industry and their company to effectively identify the value of AI and Analytics in the business context.

-In my 15 years of professional experience, I have worked for many different industries: CPG, Banking, Telco, Sporting Goods and more recently NGOs.
-From a logistics analyst to Director of Consumer Insights, I have had the opportunity to help companies to make data driven decisions in different areas of the company.
+In my 15 years of professional experience, I have worked for many different industries: FMCG, Banking, Telco, Sporting Goods, Fashion Retailers and more recently NGOs and Social Enterprises.
+From a logistics analyst to Director of Consumer Analytics, I have had the opportunity to help companies to make data driven decisions in different areas of the company.